ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Snow likely after 11pm.
+         <h3>Tonight</h3>Snow likely.
 Cloudy.
 Low around 15, with temperatures rising to around 18 overnight.
-North northeast wind 5 to
+North northeast wind 6 to 10 mph.
+Chance
-         10 mph.
-Chance of precipitation is 60%.
+         of precipitation is 60%.
 New snow accumulation of less than one inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">